 The City's drainage system deficiencies are identified through a series of sub-basins which are color coded for priority ranking purposes and depicted in Figure 7.
-This system allows the City to identify and prioritize the most cost-effective storm water management projects for inclusion in the 5-Year CIE Schedule of Capital Improvements and City Capital Improvement Program.
+This system allows the City to identify and prioritize the most cost-effective storm water management projects for inclusion in the 5-Year SCI and City Capital Improvement Program.
 The main intent of the contents of this SWMP is to serve as a guide for the City in order to identify problem areas, develop potential future projects, and correlating those future projects with a planning-level cost.